 This article is part of my discovery series presenting research I never knew as an MD.
 It draws from the increasing understanding that life experiences shape long-term health (post #1 and #2) and influence how genes function (post #3).

 Here I introduce a history of the links between stress, trauma and type 1 diabetes.
 I also present the top reasons why the belief has been dismissed, starting in the 1940s.

-The same reasons are still often given today despite a remarkable amount of research showing that serious life events actually do increase risk.
-In fact, recent studies show that kids and teens who develop type 1 diabetes have experienced three times more serious life events.
-The research is still rarely recognized in medical practices, in clinical care and only briefly mentioned as a potential risk factor in recent reviews (Rewers, 2016; Butalia, 2016).
+The same reasons are still often given today despite the research showing that serious life events actually do increase risk.
+In fact, recent studies show that kids and teens who develop type 1 diabetes have experienced three times more serious life events than their peers who have not.

 Knowing about the links between stress, trauma and type 1 diabetes suggests that addressing the effects of serious life events, which happen outside of our control, may be helpful.